mvolkmann/blog/src/rust.md

 }
 ```

-TODO: Resume review from here.

 ## <a name="traits">Traits</a>

 A trait describes an interface that any number of types can implement.
 Any trait can be implemented on a type defined in the current crate.
 A trait defined in the current crate can be implemented on any type,
 even those in the standard library.
-But a trait defined outside the current crate
+But a trait defined outside the current crate cannot be
-cannot be implemented on a type defined outside the current crate.
+implemented on a type that is also defined outside the current crate.
 For example, the `std::vec::Vec` type does not implement the
 `std::fmt::Display` trait and this implementation cannot be added.

-A trait defines any number of functions and methods.
+A trait defines any number of associated constants (not commonly used),
+associated functions, and methods.
 The first parameter of methods must be named "self".
 Any `fn` definition whose first parameter name is not "self"
 is an "associated function" rather than a method.